FXfireKR/GFL_Project_DX11/README.md

-# [ 2019 - 11 - 30 ]  Updated Class & Algorithm
+# [ 2020 - 01 - 21 ]  Updated Project & Spine2D

-## Tactical Unit Class
+## Added Tactical Unit Class
-First, New add TacticalDoll class and explain the code flow
+ First, New add 'TacticalDoll' class and explain the code flow

-### - FNFAL
-IOPLines AttackRifle Model, Skill is fired 3 Grenade at the selected position.

-### - NTW20
+### 1. AK12
-IOPLines SniperRifle Model, Skill is not implemented.
+ 'Aliance_Griffon' type of taticdoll.

-### - ARCHITECT
+### 2. PKP
-IOPLines NoneType Model, Skill is fire the missle which one has huge range & damage But, this missle got Long Cooldowntime and also used only third time in battle site.

-Also this model has a Special Active.
-When this Model shoot Normal Attack, Check the random value of Special Normal Attack.
-If the value was conformed the huddle, Changed the motion Special Normal Attack.
+ 'Aliance_Griffon' type of taticdoll.

-### - JAEGER
+### 3. GuA91
-SNVLines SniperRifle Model, Skill is not implemented.
+ 'Aliance_Griffon' type of taticdoll.

-## Thread UnCiphing
+## Changed Class
-File .ab was Ciphing By Chain-Block-Ciphing.

-. . .
+ Second, There are classes that change, delete, or create new classes as they are ported.

+### 1. VisualBar Delete
+ That class can be replaced by one function.

+### 2. IOPtacDoll / SNVtacDoll Delete & Merge TaticDoll
+ I had a lot of trouble!
+I thought this inheritance was too complicated.
+So we transformed them into units with one parent class, and there were changes in the internal functions.

+### 3. spineBase / spineMotion Added instead of Motion / MotionManager Class
+ Now that we're able to use spine2D, we deleted the old class.

+### 4. MemoryPool Class Added
+ This newly created class is intended to prevent framedrops on frequent creation and deletion of memory.

+### 5. Player singleton delete
+ The Player class was originally a singleton, but with this task, it is bundled with the BattleData class.
+Also, by managing all the tactical dolls used in battle as a vector, it is not as cumbersome as before, and there is no need to deepen the exception handling.